vanodevium/contentum/README.md

 Don't forget SEO when developing web applications.

 At the moment, there are many libraries that allow you to achieve server rendering.
 But they all require changes in the source code of your application, which is not always easy to do for large or old projects.

-SSSR allows server side rendering without a single change to the source code of your JS application.
+Contentum allows server side rendering without a single change to the source code of your application.

-All you need to configure SSSR is either a basic knowledge of configuring Nginx or some middleware on the server.
+All you need to configure Contentum is either a basic knowledge of configuring Nginx or some middleware on the server.

 ## Features